hyperledger/besu-docs/docs/Concepts/PKI.md

 Allow TLS communication between nodes by using certificates issued by a trusted authority to connect to other authorized nodes in the network.

-When receiving connection requests, the incoming connection must be from another authorized node; simalarly when connecting to a node, the initiator ensures that the remote node is authorized to participate in the network.
+When receiving connection requests, the incoming connection must be from another authorized node; similarly, when connecting to a node the initiator ensures that the remote node is authorized to participate in the network.

 [Configure TLS for the P2P communication using the Besu command line options](../HowTo/Configure/TLS/P2P-TLS.md).